Chavuma

-Brief History
+Brief history

-Chavuma has a population of fewer than 35000 mostly from the Lunda on the East, with Luvale people on the West, centrally due to movement of people from west side to east, the CBD is of both Lundas and Luvales, who mostly are subsistence farmers and fishermen.
+Chavuma has a population of fewer than 35,000 mostly from the Lunda on the east, with Luvale people on the west, centrally due to movement of people from west side to east, the CBD is of both Lundas and Luvales, who are mostly subsistence farmers and fishermen.

-The Chavuma area has rich traditions history of Lunda people dating way back as 1837 the last reign of Chief Ikalawanda Musheta Mpindi with his palace at Manzeki.
+The Chavuma area has rich traditions, with the history of the Lunda people dating way back as 1837 the last reign of Chief Ikalawanda Musheta Mpindi with his palace at Manzeki.
 The Lunda chiefs ruled the east Chavuma up to 1950 when Chief Chisamba Willie Musheta was succeeded by Luweji Nkondi Lyonivwa.
 It was during the reign of Luweji Nkondi Lyonivwa that the protests arose from the Luvale majority, that in 1962 Mwanti Yamva intervened and recalled Luweji to restore peace and the land remained under the rule of Senior Chief Ishindi.
 Chavuma district as of today is a wide area that cover a large land divided by the Zambezi river.